 A character is offered an uncomfortable, non-negotiable choice that boils down to two options:

-- Agree or conform with the other party's choice of action, or;
+- Agree or conform with the other party's choice of action without question, or;

 - Get tossed aside and abandoned while the other party continues their choice of action anyway.

 Unlike The Easy Way or the Hard Way, there is no threat of coercion or violence; it may instead carry an implication that the person being offered this choice is expendable.

 The favored Catchphrase of the Control Freak, but may also be used by an older character to teach discipline, such as from a parent to their child (i.e. "My House, My Rules") or from a drill sergeant to a fresh recruit.
 If a person decides to choose 'the highway', that's Screw the Rules, I'm Doing What's Right!.